At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

-Airtasker is a company in hypergrowth.
+Airtasker is a company in 'hypergrowth'.
 Last year the job outsourcing marketplace surpassed half a million members, secured $22 million in a funding round led by Seven West Media and recorded its fifth year of consecutive revenue growth.
-In October its award-winning ads during the AFL grand final half-time break reached an audience of millions.
+In October its award-winning ads aired during the AFL grand final half-time break.

 The Sydney-based start-up had been the victim of some growing strains.
 Its infrastructure had failed when most needed, the site crashing at the very moment TV spots grabbed people's attention.